pangpang20/gaussdb-python/docs/advanced/adapt.rst

     >>> elem
     <Element 'book' at 0x7ffb55142ef0>

-The opposite operation, converting Python objects to PostgreSQL, is performed by dumpers.
+The opposite operation, converting Python objects to GaussDB, is performed by dumpers.
 The `gaussdb.adapt.Dumper` base class makes it easy to implement one: you only need to implement the `~gaussdb.abc.Dumper.dump()` method::